* Global equity markets continue to climb

-NEW YORK, May 20 Global equity markets mostly
+NEW YORK, May 20 Global equity markets resumed

-rose on Monday, driven higher by a flurry of merger and
+this year's rally on Monday, driven higher by a flurry of merger

-acquisition activity, while a recent tumble in the yen against
+and acquisition activity, while a recent tumble in the yen

-the dollar halted after Japan's economy minister suggested the
+against the dollar halted after Japan's economy minister

-Major American and European stock indices are up double
+Despite major American and European stock indices being up

-digits - the U.S. benchmark S&P 500 index is almost 17 percent
+double digits - the U.S. benchmark S&P 500 index is almost 17

-higher so far this year - and investors still see better returns
+percent higher so far this year - investors still see better

-Deals such as Yahoo's $1.1 billion bid for blogging
+Deals such as Yahoo's $1.1 billion bid for Tumblr

-through acquisitions despite record high share prices, a bullish
+acquisitions despite record high share prices, a bullish sign